codepath/android_guides/Styling-UI-Screens-FAQ.md

 **How do I control the pressed state of the button?**

 Button states are created by using a "drawable" xml resource called a [State List](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList).
-The core is you define each state with it's own drawable by assigning the background of the button as the state list.
-This involves creating an XML file within a `res/drawable` folder called "states_my_image_button.xml":
+The core is you define each state with it's own drawable by assigning the `android:background` property of the button as the state list.
+This involves creating an XML file within a `res/drawable` folder called `states_my_image_button.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>